-Tagging experiments indicate that arrow squid can travel on average about 1.1 km per day with a range of 0.14-5.6 km per day.
+Limited tagging experiments indicate that arrow squid can travel on average about 1.1 km per day with a range of 0.14-5.6 km per day (Hurst et al 2012).
+Spatial temporal investigations of catches, length distribution, and maturity status carried out in 2021 indicated that N. sloanii tend to move deeper as they grow larger, with different timing of movement across the New Zealand EEZ (Mormede & Dunn in prep).